thinkhero/hcdocs/README.md

 ## Deploying

-The version of dcrdocs that you just built only uses static files which are all contained in the `site/`, directory so you will be able to host it from pretty much anywhere.
+The version of hcdocs that you just built only uses static files which are all contained in the `site/`, directory so you will be able to host it from pretty much anywhere.
 You can view a live version of the documentation at https://docs.decred.org.

 ### Docker

-dcrdocs can also be hosted in a docker container.
+hcdocs can also be hosted in a docker container.
 Build the container using

 ```bash
 $ ./build_docker.sh